hphelion/documentation/UseCases/TasksforAdmins/Projects/commercial.dashboard.projects.view.md

 	The project name and details; users associated with the project, and project quotas are displayed.</p>

-	For information on modifying these settings, see <a href="/helion/community/managing/projects/">Managing Projects with HP Helion OpenStack&reg; Community</a>.</p>
+	For information on modifying these settings, see [Managing Projects](/helion/commercial/dashboard/managing/managing/projects/).</p>

 4. Click <strong>Cancel</strong> to exit the screen. </p>